AUTHOR GUIDELINES

 The integrity of our review process is sacrosanct; therefore, concerted efforts should be made by the author(s) to remove all the indications of identity from their manuscript to ensure a blind relationship between the author(s) and the reviewer(s).
 These steps will be hundred per cent (100%) considered before initiating the review process:

-• In the case of the author(s) citing their previous works, the name(s) must be replaced with "author and year" in the text and also replicated in the reference session instead of the authors' name, article title, among others.
+• In the case of the author(s) citing their previous works, the name(s) must be replaced with "author and year" in the text and also replicated in the reference session instead of the authors' name, and article title, among others.

-Manuscripts must be prepared in Microsoft Word, using 1.15 spacing and 12-point size in Book Antiqua font.
+Manuscripts must be prepared in Microsoft Word, using single-spaced (1.0 line spacing), justified size-10, and Book Antiqua font.
+Please see the Submission Template for comprehensive information.
 Authors are advised to employ italics rather than underlining, noting that figures, tables, and other graphics must be placed at the appropriate place within the text according to the author(s) interest.
 The recommended length for manuscripts is between 4000 and 7000 words, including references, an abstract of 250 words or less, and any appendixes.
-Each heading must be numbered, for example, 1., 1.1, 1.2, 2.1, 2.2, 2.3, among others.
-In the case of multiple authors, the manuscript must indicate one author as the corresponding author.
-Before submission, you may check our published articles to ensure that your article is correctly formatted.
-Articles not formatted according to our format will be rejected.
+Kindly be advised that the prescribed word limit is not applicable to submissions categorised as Short Communications, Commentaries and Book Reviews.

 Citation, Referencing and ORCID iD Requirement